jens1906/Robotteknologi-3.-semester/README.md

 # Robotteknologi-3.-semester
 In this repository you find our solution for a system that takes input images from underwater enviorments, and enhance them to remove noise and correct colours.
-This repository consist of our solution and data collected from a test enviorment, there are also some of our results both as output images and image validation metric results.¨
+This repository consist of our solution and data collected from a test enviorment, there are also some of our results both as output images and image validation metric results.

 ## Folder Structure
 Downunder you can see the repository structure for making it easier to navigate